shakaman/OctoPostie/README.md

 It's simple: `node server/app.js`

 ## Plugins
-Use your config file to had a plugin..
+Use your config file to add a plugin..
 They are loaded when you run the app. (aka not hot pluged)

 ### Interface
-a plugin must implement a isConcern method regarding the payload
+a plugin must implement an isConcern method regarding the payload

 ### Trello
-Only commit from master branch are process.
+Only the commits from master branch are processed.

 ## Credits
 ♡2014 by @shakaman and @chpill.
 Copying is an act of love.
 Please copy and share.